-THE BLUEBIRD, a midtown eatery, opened its doors in May of 2016, yet it has already gained a large following that is bound to grow.
-The owners of Syringa Japanese Café and Sushi Bar, and former owners of the Garnet Café, have delivered a casual neighborhood bistro-style restaurant offering a cozy rustic interior, with reclaimed warm rustic wood and metal, with vintage pictures adorning the walls.
+The Bluebird, a midtown eatery, opened its doors in May of 2016 and quickly gained a large following that continues to grow.
+Viljo and Autumn have delivered a casual neighborhood bistro-style restaurant offering a cozy rustic interior, with reclaimed warm rustic wood and metal, and vintage pictures adorning the walls.
 It can seat 42 patrons and an additional 10 at the bar.
-During the summer months, diners can enjoy the outdoor patio, which seats more than a dozen.
+During the summer months, diners can enjoy a meal or drink on the outdoor patio, which seats more than a dozen.

 When it comes to what makes both Syringa and The Bluebird distinct, Viljo says, “At each place, we’ve had the ability to create, in our small place, a friendly local neighborhood vibe.
 The food is unique, the customers are unique and the employees are unique.”

 At Syringa, patrons will find modern Japanese cuisine on the menu, whereas The Bluebird is an eclectic Northwest bistro—the menu inspired by the couple’s 20 years of culinary travels and adventures.
 Seasonal as much as possible, the menu items change frequently with specials offered weekly, allowing diners to try something new each time they visit.
 The big hit thus far has been the wild parmesan-crusted halibut with ratatouille.

 To accompany the deliciously unique menu, Krista French, The Bluebird’s sommelier, has put together an outstanding wine list with amazing selections from all over the world.
 Combined with the talents of Jamie McIntosh, the beer program manager, who has compiled and continues to bring in a great selection of beers, ciders and sours, guests can’t go wrong with their selection.